 7. Slow Down

 And our last piece of advice for every podcast marketer is to slow down.
 We often get overwhelmed with all of the shiny new tools and tactics for us to try out but remember to slow down and take it one step at a time.
 As we’ve said, podcasting is a long-term strategy.
 You don’t need to figure out the exact marketing strategies that work perfectly for your show within the first week of launching.
 Remember to enjoy the process of growing your podcast.

 About the Author

-Alison Osborne is the Head of Marketing at Quill Inc., a podcast production company that works with corporate brands on bringing their podcast to life, as well as the first one-stop podcast marketplace.
+Alison Osborne is the Head of Marketing at Quill Inc., a podcast production company that works with corporate brands on launching and growing their podcast.
 Previously the co-founder and CMO at Origins Media Haus (a production agency acquired by Quill Inc), Alison is an experienced marketer specializing in podcasting, content marketing, and data-driven results.